Good Therapy is about getting better, not just feeling better.

 Welcome, and thank you for visiting.

 Making the decision to see a counsellor is a big step to take - but it can be a positive one.
-Please read on to find out more about how I could help you.
+Please read on to find out more about how we could help you.

 Shifting the focus from ‘What is wrong with you?’ to considering ‘What happened to you?’ allows us to overcome barriers to shame and promotes new ways of thinking about mental well-being through a trauma-informed lens.
 A trauma-informed approach is founded on the understanding and acceptance that symptoms and experiences related to trauma are coping strategies established by people to manage traumatic experiences.
 With this in mind, we can begin to accept that our responses are natural reactions to unnatural events.
 This approach is based on a neuroscientific, relational, trauma-informed model whereby the basic human values of kindness, empathy, and compassion are at the heart of trauma-informed care, which respects the impact of trauma on the brain & the body.
 Not all trauma is created equal just as our expressions of trauma are unlikely to be equal, therefore integrating a variety of tools into a trauma-informed framework allows me to adapt my approach based on the individual needs of a person.
 The overall aim of Trauma-informed practice is to prevent further harm or re-traumatisation for those who have already experienced trauma and adversity.